-Designated Member of Staff responsible for Anti-Bullying: has overall responsibility for managing anti-bullying works in conjunction with the Head of Pastoral Care.
+Designated Member of Staff responsible for Anti-Bullying: has overall responsibility for managing anti-bullying.
 Additionally, they have oversight of Behaviour Management at the School.

 Aims: The purpose of this policy is to provide staff and volunteers working with children and young people in Landon School with an understanding of their responsibilities in preventing, addressing and intervening, to incidents of (or alleged) bullying.